shaldipur/codekata/README.md

 # codekata

- This README is for the Babysitter code kata.
+ This README is for a code kata.

  Dependency Manager: